After You've Received Your Letter of Acceptance

 - Use caution before clicking links in texts or emails

-- Hang up and/or block suspicious phone numbers
+- Hang up—block phone numbers

 - Ask for a number to call back later

 - Research a potential rental property or job opportunity

 If you are uncertain about the legitimacy of any communication, please speak to ISS or someone you trust before taking any action or sharing any information.

 Please familiarize yourself with examples of common scams, how to keep your information safe, and how to report a scam if you think you’ve fallen victim to one: